The General Fund

 We are believing God to step in and bring a change for these children; a change that will transform them.
 We have widows who are working hard to help their children from their own merger resources.
 Thank you for asking us to give to those in need, it is the Lord directing his people to respond to those in need.

 **In the last sentence, Sammy is speaking of the tithe that Avram asks the pastor/caretakers, and Sammy, to give of the funds that we send them.
 They give a tenth of what they receive to needy people in their congregation and/or village.
-(All the money in the Kenyan Fund goes to the orphans and their pastor caretakers.
-The money given to Sammy comes out of the General Fund of The Seed of Abraham.)

 This is Vincent.
 12 years old in 2012.